There are two main non-EAP categories.

 Information for UC-Berkeley Students Planning to Study Abroad in Non-UC Sponsored Programs

-Copy the form once it has been reviewed, complete the Haas International Study Form (Acrobat PDF), and call 510-642-1421or come to S450 Haas when you are ready to set up an appointment with the Haas International Study Advisor.
+Copy the form once it has been reviewed, complete the Workbook (.pdf), and call 510-642-1421or come to S450 Haas when you are ready to set up an appointment with the Haas International Study Advisor.

 Students wishing to receive upper-division credit must provide documentation on the host institution’s numbering system.
 Students wishing to receive business elective credit must also provide a course description and/or syllabus.